Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

-Skiing is one of the most popular winter sports in Japan.
-If you visit Japan in the winter and have at least one or two days at your disposal to travel to a ski resort, we highly recommend you go skiing, snowboarding, and playing in Japan's mountainous areas.
+Skiing is one of Japan’s most popular winter sports.
+If you visit in winter and can spare a day or two to travel to the mountains, we highly recommend skiing, snowboarding, or simply playing in Japan’s snowy resorts.

-We introduce here seasonal information and five ski resorts great for day trips from Tokyo.
-Located in Niigata, Nagano, and other nearby prefectures, all boast high-quality snow and easy access from the city.
+Below we provide seasonal information and highlight five ski resorts that make great day trips from Tokyo.
+Located in Niigata, Nagano, and nearby prefectures, each offers high-quality snow and easy access from the city.

 Ski Resorts near Tokyo